-For all $\varepsilon > 0$, the Lévy-Itô decomposition allows to write a Lévy process $X$ of Lévy triplet $(\gamma_\nu,0,\nu)$ as the sum of two independent Lévy processes, the first one (resp. the second one) having jumps smaller (resp. larger) in absolute value than $\eps$.
+For all $0< \varepsilon \le 1$, the Lévy--Itô decomposition allows to write a Lévy process $X$ as in \eqref{eq:defX} as the sum of two independent Lévy processes, the first one (resp. the second one) having jumps smaller (resp. larger) in absolute value than $\eps$.
 Namely

 where the drift $b_\nu(\varepsilon)$ is defined as